pdbarma/TemporaryDocumentation/online courses/webdev notes.md

   - **What is a block element?**
     - HTML (Hypertext Markup Language) elements historically were categorized as either "block-level" elements or "inline-level" elements.
 Since this is a presentational characteristic it is nowadays specified by CSS in the Flow Layout.
 A Block-level element occupies the entire horizontal space of its parent element (container), and vertical space equal to the height of its contents, thereby creating a "block".

+ #### Block-level vs. inline
+There are a couple of key differences between block-level elements and inline elements:

+- Content model
+Generally, block-level elements may contain inline elements and (sometimes) other block-level elements.
+Inherent in this structural distinction is the idea that block elements create "larger" structures than inline elements.

+- Default formatting
+By default, block-level elements begin on new lines, but inline elements can start anywhere in a line.

 </details>
 </p>